 1. Know your breed

 Different breeds thrive better in smaller spaces while some possess sizes and temperaments that are not suited for small apartments.
 Just because a dog is small doesn’t mean they’ll be the best fit.
 In fact, Mastiff’s and Great Danes are both large dogs that have proven to do well in apartments.

 Temperament, energy, and hyperactivity should all be considerations when deciding to adopt and live in an apartment.
-A quiet and polite dog makes a good apartment dog from not bothering your neighbours with barking while inside, to riding the elevator in a friendly fashion.
-When some dogs are separated and confined into a small space, they may start barking out of anxiety and frustration, disturbing your neighbours while you’re away or acting out in the elevator around other humans and dogs.
+A quiet and polite dog makes a good apartment dog from not bothering your neighbors with barking while inside, to riding the elevator in a friendly fashion.
+When some dogs are separated and confined into a small space, they may start barking out of anxiety and frustration, disturbing your neighbors while you’re away or acting out in the elevator around other humans and dogs.